drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 > Then make it right.
 > -- Kent Beck

-As for the question of speed, Robert C. Martin gives us a crystal clear answer:
+As for the matter of speed, Robert C. Martin gives us a crystal clear answer:

 > In software, it never pays to rush.
 The only way to go fast is to go well. - Robert C. Martin

-Therefore, the job is not done until that second part is finished - making it right.
+As already mentioned, structure has bigger priority over behavior, therefore the job is not done until that second part is finished - making it right.

-# Structure VS Behavior
+# A software startup is not an urgent situation

+requiring you to write messy, inflexible software.
+In fact the opposite is true.
+One thing that's absolutely certain about a software startup is that you are producing the wrong product.
+No product survives contact with the users.
+As soon as you put a product in the users' hands you will find out that you have built the product wrong in a hundred million ways and if you can't change it because you've made a mess you are doomed.

+they have this mentality that they are in some kind of devilishly urgent rush and they just have to get to the finish line and leave a huge mess in their wake.

+The truth is that that mess slows them down long before they get to the finish line causing all kinds of problems, and defects, and slowdowns, which makes them rush even more, making an even bigger mess.

+They would be a lot better off - they would get done a lot faster with a lot fewer problems if they just protected the structure of the system from harm.

+a production issue that costs the company 10.000$ a minute.